 Resorts hire international team members for roles in food and beverage, culinary, front office, housekeeping, and maintenance.
 Your practical skills are a big part of the role, and resorts look for people who bring reliability, experience, and a strong work ethic.

 Select your top skills based on your strengths and the roles you want, then describe each one.
+Choose at least three skills, or at least four on the Intern & Trainee Program.
 For your best three skills, write a full description in complete sentences rather than bullet points, and include:

 - Your skill level and experience